 So what’s the difference between a budget and a no spend challenge?
 And why should you start one?

 A no spend challenge is choosing a period of time, say a weekend, week or even a month, to not spend any money.
 Some people choose to have allowances, like groceries and gas.

 The purpose of the no spend challenge is to help you reset after a holiday, vacation, or to get back on track from an emergency or spending slip up.
 It can also be a great way to kickstart your savings or debt repayment with the chunk of money you save from the challenge.

 There are three suggested time periods you can choose:

-- No Spend Weekend: This focuses on finding free activities with family or friends.
+- No Spend Weekend Challenge: This focuses on finding free activities with family or friends.
 It’s perfect for anyone who finds themselves spending too much on activities, especially with kids.

-- No Spend Week: This challenge entails making changes to your daily habits – whether it’s getting a coffee from Starbucks or grabbing lunch with coworkers.
+- No Spend Week Challenge: This challenge entails making changes to your daily habits – whether it’s getting a coffee from Starbucks or grabbing lunch with coworkers.

 How a No Spend Challenge Works

 No spend challenges work by setting rules for spending and then locking away those credit and debit cards.
 The rules can vary depending upon your needs, but primarily there’s no shopping for wants, just needs.